-

 At the art academy, I felt at home.
 Although it was an official bachelor's degree program, it felt more like a community of artists—including the teachers—who shared a common curiosity and passion for art.
 I look back on this time as a period of intense creativity, inspiration, a sense of community, and an urge to produce and think.
 This experience shaped the different ways I connect with art, reflect on it, and create it.
 It was as much a formal education as it was a form of personal and artistic growth.

-During this period, I experimented with various methods of creation, leading to the realization that I am more a collector of images and objects above anything else.
+During this period, I experimented with various methods of creation, leading to the beginning of the realization that my art practice is multidisciplinary, meaning that I like to work across several distinct fields.
 It was also during my time at the academy that I discovered my passion for cinema and began engaging in meditative and reflective practices, such as writing and teaching.
 During my studies, I gradually developed an understanding of art as a living, evolving process—a lifelong learning project.
 This formative period laid the groundwork for my future experiences and set the stage for the profound realizations and shifts that would come later in my career.
-The academy was where my initial connection to art slowly evolved into a dedicated artistic practice.

 After completing this bachelor's degree, I won several prizes and was invited to participate in multiple exhibitions.
 In 2016, I was the winner of the Henriette Hustinxprijs, the ME-Award, and the ‘Scriptieprijs 2015-2016 Zuyd.’
 Winning these awards and exhibiting my work made me realize that much of the art world is rather toxic.
 It is a realm dominated by prestige, glitter and glamour, and poisoned by exploitation, distorted power dynamics, and self-absorption.
-None of this aligned with the curiosity, freedom, and sense of community and care that I was seeking.
+None of this aligned with the curiosity, freedom, creativity and sense of community and care that I was seeking.
 During this period, I was also involved in POLIS, an artistic community initiated by and for creators and thinkers across various disciplines.
 POLIS aimed to deepen our practices in an environment where debate, connection, cooperation, engagement, and research were fundamental.
 We shared a belief that true insight emerges through exchange with others.
 From winning prizes, exhibiting my work and my involvement in POLIS, I gradually began to feel and realize that I wanted turn my back on the institutional art world.
-Yet in oder to move forward, I had to engage in serious introspection and, in some ways, let go of my previous work and attitudes to make room for new growth.
+Yet in oder to move forward, I had to engage in serious introspection and make room for new growth.

 This period of my life was quite difficult.
 After working several side jobs, I felt lost, cut off from any creativity or freedom, unguided, and disconnected from what I loved dearly.
 I needed to reorient myself and sought to create a stable and healthy foundation for my life—not just financially, but in all dimensions.